squidmin/k8s-tekton-labs/docs/cicd/setting-up-a-local-ci-cd-pipeline-with-kind.md

 - The parameters `pathToDockerFile`, `pathToContext`, `imageUrl`, and `imageTag` are passed to the pipeline.
   Make sure to adjust the placeholders as per your configuration.

-### 6. View the logs
+With the `--showlog` flag in the `tkn pipeline start` command, you'll be able to see the logs directly as the pipeline runs.

-With the `--showlog` flag in the `tkn pipeline start` command (see step **5.
-Start the Tekton Pipeline**), you'll be able to see the logs directly as the pipeline runs.
+### 6. View the logs of a `PipelineRun`

-However, if you need to check the logs of a specific task run or after the pipeline has completed, use:
+If you need to check the logs of a `PipelineRun` (instead of the logs of a `Pipeline`), use:

 ```shell
 # List the pipeline runs